 On January 17th, 1987 I huddled in the cold with my back pressed up against the front door of the Moncton Coliseum.
 I arrived two, maybe three hours early for the show and was among the first in line to get in.
 Back then I was a rail-hugger – with my youthful energy pumped up on concert adrenaline I’d fight tooth and nail to get as close to the stage (or in a pinch, the speakers) as I could.
 Pretty much all of the concerts held at the Coliseum were general admission back then so I invariably showed up as early as I could so I could get a jump on the crowd.

 When the doors opened it was like a gate releasing bucking broncos at a rodeo.
-My ticket was torn and I bolted around the corner and down to the floor, taking the steps three at a time.
-I took my place at the rail alongside my new acquaintances where we continued our concert-centred conversations while we waited another hour or more for the opening act to start.
+Our tickets was torn and we bolted around the corner and down to the floor.
+I took the steps three at a time and nabbed my place on the rail alongside.
+In moments our new acquaintances arrived and grabbed spots alongside and we continued our concert-centred conversations for another hour or more while we waited for the opening act to start.

-Which in this case was Brighton Rock, an insignificant Canadian hair band only memorable because I think of their stupid band every time I pass the town of Brighton on the 401 between Ottawa and Toronto.
+Which in this case was Brighton Rock, who rocked my young socks off.
+Truth be told they were a fairly insignificant Canadian hair band but man, they slayed me.
+(Although after the show was over I don’t think I ever thought of the band again, except every time I would pass the town of Brighton on a drive between Ottawa and Toronto, which was often.)

 Of course none of us moved during the setbreak – we all had valuable geography to protect.
 And when Triumph came out we were all rewarded for our steadfast fortitude.